Choosing a Workers’ Comp PPO Network

 Workers’ compensation claims may last from one day to a lifetime.
 Long tail claims can result in significant cost and reserving challenges.
 However, significantly controlling medical cost requires selecting a PPO with a sufficiently large provider network, with high quality providers and with contracted rates far below what insurers would pay if there were no PPO in place.

-HCS has the size, referral volume and goodwill of the provider community to enable the company to successfully contract at extremely competitive rates with important health care providers in New Jersey.
+HCS, a subsidiary of the largest health insurer in New Jersey, has the size, referral volume and goodwill of the provider community to enable the company to successfully contract at extremely competitive rates with important health care providers in New Jersey.
 The difference in the results between a good PPO and a great one is many millions of dollars.
 If your PPO cannot show you a track record of better outcomes achieved at lowest possible cost, then move on.

 Tip #4: Network utilization (or penetration) is an important metric – 82 percent to 92 percent is easily achievable